Featured Project:

 Tidal data can assist in understanding localized flooding associated with king tide flooding and sea-level rise.
 These data are an important resource for hurricane preparations and for recreational use about boat clearance through rivers and canals.
 LEARN MOREAbout the Lab

-Our research focuses on the ecology of wetland ecosystems.
-Much of our research is conducted in the Everglades, a subtropical wetland in south Florida.
-Ecosystems where we work include mangrove forests, freshwater and estuarine marshes and tidal creeks.
-Our work integrates hydrology, plant ecology and biogeochemistry to understand ecosystem-level structure, process and change in the Everglades.
-We can use this information to monitor the response of Everglades ecosystems to large-scale changes including management actions undertaken as part of Everglades Restoration and sea level rise.
+Our research focuses on the ecology of wetland ecosystems and coastal sustainability, including resilience of urban coastal environments.
+Wetland ecosystems where we work include mangrove forests, freshwater and estuarine marshes and tidal creeks.
+Our work integrates hydrology, plant ecology and biogeochemistry to understand ecosystem-level structure, process and change in the Everglades and other ecosystems, including of Biscayne Bay.
+We use this information to monitor the response of ecosystems to large-scale changes including management actions undertaken as part of hydrologic restoration and due to sea-level rise.

 Detecting Vegetation to Open Water Transitions in a Subtropical Wetland Landscape from Historical Panchromatic Aerial Photography and Multispectral Satellite Imagery